 Gorilla Tours in Uganda

 A 2010-11 census calculated that there are just 880 wild mountain gorillas left in the world, all living in the same mountainous region of Africa that spans the borders between Uganda, Rwanda, and the Democratic Republic of Congo.
-About half the population – around 400 – live on the Uganda side in Bwindi Impenetrable National Park; the remaining 480 live in Rwanda and Congo.
+About half the population – around 400 – live on the Uganda side in Bwindi Impenetrable National Park with a small group in Mgahinga National Park; the remaining 480 live in Rwanda and Congo.

 The 400 gorillas in Bwindi are divided up into 31 families.
 Fifteen of these have been habituated – trained gently over 2-3 years to become used to the presence of humans – while the remaining sixteen families are completely wild and cannot be approached.
 Habituated families are allowed to receive a single gorilla trekking group of up to eight visitors per day, for a maximum of one hour.
 We’ve been assigned the Mukiza group, named after the silverback and head of the family.
 I’m excited and nervous to meet them: I’ve heard stories of people getting patted, thumped, and even pushed to the ground by overly-curious animals, and I wonder if we will come back with an unexpectedly exciting story to tell.